 Applicants must be of Sophomore statues or higher and have above a 3.0 GPA.
 Additionally, applicants must have completed Spanish 203 or higher to be eligible for this program.

-The deadline to apply for both the fall 2017 semester and 2017-2018 academic year will be March 1, 2017.
+The deadline to apply for the Spring Semester of 2018 is October 1st.
 After the deadline, the Office of International Programs study abroad staff will review applications.
 Once a decision has been made, applicants will be notified via their Valpo e-mail.

 Students can expect to spend in the neighborhood of $550-$800 to travel to and from Puebla.
 Many of the discount prices described in newspapers are not applicable to a semester-long stay abroad because they are aimed toward short stays.